 The process described is one of the most spectacular predictions of the Quantum ElectroDynamics (QED) theory that was developed in the run up to the Second World War.
 "You might call it the most dramatic consequence of QED and it clearly shows that light and matter are interchangeable," said Professor Rose.

 The find, like many in the history of wonderful discoveries came as Rose and Pike were searching for applications of the hohlraum beyond fusion energy research and found that the gold capsule provided the right conditions to be a photon collider.

 Andrei Seryi, Director of the John Adams Institute for Accelerator Research at Oxford University, said of the QED experiment: "It's breathtaking to think that things we thought are not connected, can in fact be converted to each other: matter and energy, particles and light.
 Would we be able in the future to convert energy into time and vice versa?"
 Seryi has certainly made an interesting point, and shows the connectedness of everything in our physical world.

-In my book Connected: The Shift the inter-dimensional race called the Kudamaz use light and crystal engineering creating matter from light, manipulating the quantum energy fields to keep certain artifacts hidden from humans on Earth, and combining the science of light and sound to form incredible beings that act as Protectors for the planets that they inhabit.
-In The Shift, the Protector will be called and reconstituted using the Kudamaz’s amazing light and harmonic engineering, but will there be enough time for the Protector to save Earth from the intransigent evil that threatens to destroy life itself.
+In my books, the Kudamaz use light and crystal engineering creating matter from light, manipulating the quantum energy fields to keep certain artifacts hidden from humans on Earth, and combining the science of light and sound to form incredible beings that act as Protectors for the planets that they inhabit.
+The Kudamaz call the Protector and reconstitute this person using light and harmonic engineering, but will there be enough time for the Protector to save Earth from the intransigent evil that threatens to destroy life itself.